ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ### What to do to complete this task?

-**Explain how the correlation power analysis that you just performed works.**
+**Explain how the correlation power analysis attack that you just performed works.**

 Theoretical information about the attack you just performed can be found here http://wiki.newae.com/Correlation_Power_Analysis

 Deeper technical insight and actual example code of attack can be found here http://wiki.newae.com/Tutorial_B6_Breaking_AES_(Manual_CPA_Attack)

-All answers should be found in those two articles.
+All information needed should be found in those two articles.

 Your answer does not have to be in any certain "format" or any minimum length.
-Only requirement is that it explains issue well and shows that you have really investigated the issue deeper than surface level.
+Only requirement is that it explains issue well and shows that you have really investigated attack you performed deeper than surface level.

 If you have troubles in your writing, you can consider next list of questions as your checklist.
-If you answer them all, your answer should be fine.
+Finding answers to those questions should produce decent overall result.
 * What are major steps of the correlation power analysis attack you just performed?
 Explain each phase shortly.
-* What kind of power leakage model is used?
-* What sensitive point of AES algorithm implementation targeted in this attack? (improve this and above one)
+* What sensitive point of AES algorithm implementation targeted in this attack?
+Describe sensitive point and the power leakage model used to attack it.
 * How is single subkey solved?
 Describe the calculations performed when attack tries to solve single subkey.
 * Did you manage to find out correct encryption key as end result?
 Was end result completely right or were some subkey guesses wrong?
 If yes, discuss reasons of it and how could it be possible to fix.